Wizards get some defensive help with Israel’s Deni Avdija at No. 9 pick

 On the surface, Avdija has exactly the defensive skill set Washington wanted.
 Offensively, many draft analysts pointed out heading into Wednesday that Avdija’s shot will need development.

-“He passes the ball pretty well, he attacks the basket with a lot of force, I’ve seen some switching at a high level … I think his experience, he’s got some good coaching with his dad being a player,” Brooks said.
+“He passes the ball pretty well; he attacks the basket with a lot of force; I’ve seen some switching at a high level. … I think his experience, he’s got some good coaching with his dad being a player,” Brooks said.
 “I think he’s going to help us.
 He’s going to get some opportunities, but I’m looking forward to getting him on the practice court.”

-Sheppard said repeatedly leading up to the draft the team is perfectly content taking a player who could require more development should the Wizards’ front office feel the prospect could develop into a franchise cornerstone.
+Sheppard said repeatedly leading up to the draft the team is perfectly content taking a player who could require more development should the front office feel the prospect could develop into a franchise cornerstone.

 Avdija joked in his first news conference as an NBA player Wednesday he had to thank his American agent, who lives in Washington.
 The pair joked through the draft process about one day being neighbors.
 Avdija was already thinking about meeting his future teammates in Washington — while keeping his home country in his heart.